dougeby/IntuneDocs/intune-user-help/enroll-your-w81-or-rt81-windows.md

 4. Tap  either **Install** or **Free**.
 The option shown depends on how your company set up the app.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For their contact information, check the [Company Portal website](http://portal.manage.microsoft.com).